Lungi

-The lungi is a clothing similar to the sarong that originated in the Indian subcontinent.
+The lungi (লুঙ্গি) is a clothing similar to the sarong that originated in the Indian subcontinent.
 The lungi, which usually multicoloured, is a men's skirt usually tied around the lower waist below the navel.
 It can be worn as casual wear and night wear.
 It is favoured in hot and humid climates where the airflow it allows makes it more comfortable than alternatives.

 Design

 They are especially worn in hot regions.
 There are also cheaper "open" lungis, in identical dimensions but not sewn into a tube shape.
 The standard adult lungi is 115 cm in height and 200 cm in length, when open.
 Children's lungis are approximately two-thirds of this size.
 They are normally woven from cotton and come in a variety of designs and colors.
 Silk lungis are used for ceremonial purposes such as weddings.
 The most common styles are solid-colored and plaid, reflecting the relative ease and cost-effectiveness of producing these patterns on a power loom.
 Blue is particularly popular, since it fades to pleasant tones in contrast to other colors.
 Regardless of the design or color, lungis are often lined at the top and bottom with a black/white stripe containing reinforced weaving to prevent fraying.